Muslim Burial Requirements UK

 Core Islamic burial requirements

 Islamic burial requirements are based on Sharia law and the teachings of the Prophet Muhammad (peace be upon him).
+Understanding these requirements helps families arrange a dignified Islamic funeral in the UK.
 The main principles include:

 • Swift burial – ideally within 24 hours, reflecting the Islamic belief in returning the body to the earth quickly